 This bill would ensure that Medicare patients have access to precision diagnostic imaging studies prescribed by their physicians when clinically appropriate, and that hospitals are appropriately reimbursed for the cost of such tests.

 Events and activities related to H.R.
 3772 may be found on our Government Relations News page.
-Click here to view a list of our co-sponsors and legislative history.
-The full text of the bill may be found here.
-A list of supporting organizations may be found here.

 We are seeking providers and patient advocates!
 To participate in virtual or in-person Congressional fly-ins and/or briefings, please contact firstname.lastname@example.org.